Please choose your preferred travel type

 Admire sights such as the Hungarian Parliament building and Liberty Square, with its mixture of art nouveau and historicist architecture.
-There’s also the House of Terror Museum, the beautiful St Stephen's Basilica and the neo-Gothic Fisherman's Bastion.
+There’s also the beautiful St Stephen's Basilica and the neo-Gothic Fisherman's Bastion.

 Explore Pecs - A UNESCO World Heritage Site